DennisOnder/tempest/README.md

-# TypeScript / Node Boilerplate
+# Tempest

+> An Open-source, Plug 'n' Play / CMS for blogging platforms.